saltyJhonny/PrivaPayProgram/README.md

-# 🛡️ PrivacyPay Protocol on Aleo
+# 🛡️ PrivaPay Protocol on Aleo

-**PrivacyPay** is a privacy-preserving, decentralized payroll and governance system built on the [Aleo blockchain](https://aleo.org).
+**PrivaPay** is a privacy-preserving, decentralized payroll and governance system built on the [Aleo blockchain](https://aleo.org).
 The protocol enables companies to manage employee compensation and internal governance through on-chain transitions while maintaining confidentiality using zero-knowledge proofs.

 ## 📚 Table of Contents